FlavioFalcao/3D-OpenGL-Game-1/README.md

 $ ./Game

--Now we run the "Game" file to display the window.
+Now we run the "Game" file to display the window.

--Press Esc while running the program to exit
+Press Esc while running the program to exit

 Commands